-Here at Bentel Associates International (BAI) our architectural team is supported by a talented interior team known as B.I.G (Bentel Interiors and Graphics) who design the interior of these buildings.
+Here at Bentel Associates International (BAI) our team of commercial architects is supported by a talented interior team known as B.I.G (Bentel Interiors and Graphics) who design the interior of these buildings.
 Our interior team designs unique and creative solutions which influence how the end users will integrate with the building and its function.

 We also have a store planning division which assists clients in achieving their objectives with the design and fit out of the internal space of their store.
 Key considerations when undertaking such a project is a sound understanding of operations of the store, key functions, customer flows and shopping habits as well as brand focus.